 HLG encodes both the HDR and SDR information into a single signal.
 So it is very efficient and cost-effective for the broadcaster as they don’t have to send two different signals for HDR and SDR.
 That also reduces the bandwidth required to grab those signals.

-Like HDR, HLG only supports up to 1000 nits with a 10-bit color depth, although the HLG is a dynamic HDR standard, which means the color and brightness are controlled frame by frame.
+Like HDR, HLG only supports up to 1000 nits with a 10-bit color depth.
+HLG is a dynamic HDR standard, which means the color and brightness are controlled frame by frame.

 The main issue with HLG is that there are not many contents available right now, and there are no TVs in the market that supports it, but slowly it may get momentum.